 Either way, the form, combined with the eye catching images of designer hotels, keeps us interested and engaged.

-You want one that shows off your brand’s personality and also makes the connection that you’re just one person emailing another instead of a brand emailing a customer.
+You want one that shows off your brand’s personality and also makes the connection regardless if you’re one person or a brand emailing a new subscriber.

 Weaving your brand’s personality into your emails is especially important since email is a digital form of communication that can be cold and off-putting (I’m looking at you junk mail).

 Your welcome message should feel warm and engaging.
-In this next example, 1Password checks all of the boxes and one more - supporting imagery.
+In this next example, 1Password checks all of the boxes.

 They also let their new subscribers know what to do next.
-In this case, get the apps + print out your Emergency Kit.
+In this case, get the apps and print out your Emergency Kit.

 If you don’t give a call to action in your emails, you can’t expect your audience to take action.